tokenized/docs/intro-tokenized-protocol-messages.md

 * [Confiscation](../protocol/confiscation)
 * [Reconciliation](../protocol/reconciliation)

-### 6. Registry actions
+### 6. Registry Operations

-Registry actions allow a contract issuer to set up and manage whitelists and blacklists for contracts that require KYC records to be managed for trade.
-When a KYC registry is in use for a particular asset, only users who have been recorded as eligible in the registry will be permitted to hold or exchange that asset.
+Registry operations allow a contract issuer to set up and manage on-chain registers which can be used for any purpose.
+Registers do not require a smart contract.

 * [Establishment](../protocol/establishment)
 * [Addition](../protocol/addition)
 * [Alteration](../protocol/alteration)
 * [Removal](../protocol/removal)

-### 7. Message actions
+### 7. Message Operations

-The "Message" action allow users of a smart contract to exchange messages between themselves or the asset issuer.
+Message operations allow entities to communicate with each other on-chain.
+No response is required and the smart contract does not need to be involved.
+Messages are used to communicate all types of information, but do not alter the state, rules or terms of the contract and do not require a contract at all.
+Messages are categorized into different Message Types which are distinct in the structure of payload fields.
 The "Rejection" action is used by the smart contract to reject any actions that do not comply with the rule set in place for the asset the request relates to.

 * [Message](../protocol/message)
 * [Rejection](../protocol/rejection)